-Greyhound, a Sony Pictures release, follows Hanks’ character Capt.
-Ernie Krause, who is tasked with guarding a convoy of German U-boats as it makes a voyage across the Atlantic Ocean in 1942.
+Greyhound, a Sony Pictures release, follows Hanks’ character, Capt.
+Ernie Krause, who is tasked with commanding an escort group guarding a merchant ship convoy against German U-boats as it makes a voyage across the Atlantic Ocean in 1942.
 The actor wrote the screenplay himself, after picking up C.S.
 Forester’s 1955 novel, The Good Shepherd.

 The Band of Brothers sequel, titled Masters of the Air, will follow the story of the US Army Air Forces’ Eighth Air Force, a group of bombers who served in World War II.
 Filming has since wrapped on the project, which stars Austin Butler, Callum Turner, Barry Keoghan and Anthony Boyle, among others.

 Cary Fukunaga, who directed the recent James Bond film No Time to Die, has directed at least one episode of the new series, which is rumored to have had a budget of around $250 million.
 Steven Spielberg‘s Amblin Entertainment served as executive producer alongside Playtone Pictures.